AdithSurepally/portfolio/instructions.md

 Find the `personalInfo` section.
 Here you can change your name, title, email, phone, and the summary paragraphs.

-To change your main profile picture, first place your image in the `public/images` folder, then update the `profilePicUrl` with the full path from the public root (e.g., `/images/your-photo.jpg`).

 ```javascript
 personalInfo: {
   name: 'Your Name Here',